GreyHak/dsp-belt-reverse/README.md

 ## Change Log
 ### v1.0.0
+ - Secondary belt inputs will no longer break a primary line when reversed.
  - Thank you to iskabot and [Appun](https://dsp.thunderstore.io/package/appuns/) and Nordblum on Discord for beta testing.
 ### v0.1.0-beta
  - Initial release.